wangvsa/io-traces/README.md

 * Compiler & Libraries: intel/19.1.0, impi/2018.0, Silo-4.10.2-bsd, HDF5-1.8.20
 * Command: `mpirun -np 64 ../macsio --interface silo --avg_num_parts 1 --part_size 100K --part_type unstructured --part_dim 3 --vars_per_part 50 --parallel_file_mode MIF 8`
 * Output logs: [macsio-log.log](./reports/Ale3d/macsio-log.txt) [macsio-timings.log](./reports/Ale3d/macsio-timings.txt)
+* I/O Patterns:
+ * same rank: READ-AFTER-READ, WRITE-AFTER-WRITE
+ * different rank: READ-AFTER-READ, READ-AFTER-WRITE, WRITE-AFTER-WRITE
+* Explaination:
+    This emulation(due to silo) produces 8 files per dump step (total of 10 dump steps).
+    64 MPI ranks are divided into 8 sub-groups, where each group writes to one file.
+    For example, rank 0~7 writes to file macsio\_silo\_00000\_000,silo, ..., macsio\_silo\_00000\_009.silo

+    Each process in a sub-group is responsible of writting a portion of the file.
+    The attribute **nlinks** is used to construct an unique name for the dataset for writing.
+    Before writing to the next dataset, the process will read back **nlink**, increase it by one and then use it to name the dataset.

+    The file is written by one process at a time (See offset-vs-rank and offset-vs-time plots).
+Open->write->close.
+    The **nlink** attribute shows RAR, RAW and WAR on different ranks as the next process has to reopen the file.
+    Note that there is no WAW because the attribute is only flushed once the file is closed.